Marcussjogren/IVT_Rego_290AW/README.md

 # IVT_Rego_290AW
 This is the code I use to monitor my heatpump and publish its values via MQTT.
+In my case, I have Home Assistant which is listening to the MQTT topic and receiving the data.

 I have connected a H1-interface from Husdata (www.husdata.se) to a Raspberry Pi Zero Wireless, which runs the code.